diskoverdata/diskover-docs/source_files/search_syntax.md

 Until you get familiar with Diskover, we strongly recommend using the built-in search tools and [filters](#filters) available in the interface when trying to achieve complex queries.
 Depending on what you are looking for, [quick searches](#quick_search) can also be an easy way to search.

-The examples used in this chapter are media and entertainment related, but the logic can be applied to any type of industry.
+The examples used in this chapter are media and entertainment related, but the same logic can be applied to any type of industry.

 The list of possible search queries and syntax is exhaustive therefore only the basics of manual searches will be explained in this chapter.
 For more search queries information, please visit  **gear icon** > **Help** at the top right corner of the user interface: